Born: June 15, 1963

 Birthplace: Culver City, California, U.S.

-In the 1990s, after playing the lead female role in the short-lived My Life and Times, Hunt starred in the series Mad About You, winning Emmy Awards for her performances in 1996, 1997, 1998, and 1999.[7]
-For the last year of the show she and Paul Reiser became the first actors ever to be paid $1,000,000 per episode.[citation needed] Hunt directed several episodes of Mad About You, including the series finale.
-Her big-screen directorial debut came with the film Then She Found Me, in which she also starred, with Colin Firth and Matthew Broderick.[1]
-She played the love interest of Moe Szyslak on The Simpsons episode Dumbbell Indemnity.
-She starred with Bill Paxton in the 1996 disaster action film Twister, which was the second-highest-grossing film of the year.
-In 1998, Hunt won an Academy Award for Best Actress for her role in the movie As Good as It Gets of a waitress and single mother who finds herself falling in love with a misanthropic obsessive-compulsive romance novelist played by Jack Nicholson.[7]
-After winning the Academy Award, she took time off from movie work to play Viola in Shakespeare's Twelfth Night, at Lincoln Center in New York.[11]
-In 2000, Hunt starred in four films: Dr. T & the Women, with Richard Gere; Pay It Forward, with Kevin Spacey and Haley Joel Osment; What Women Want, with Mel Gibson; and Cast Away, with Tom Hanks.[7]
-In 2003, she returned to Broadway in Yasmina Reza's Life x 3.[11]
+In the 1990s, after playing the lead female role in the short-lived My Life and Times, Hunt starred in the series Mad About You, winning Emmy Awards for her performances in 1996, 1997, 1998, and 1999.
+For the last year of the show she and Paul Reiser became the first actors ever to be paid $1,000,000 per episode.
+Hunt directed several episodes of Mad About You, including the series finale.
+Her big-screen directorial debut came with the film Then She Found Me, in which she also starred, with Colin Firth and Matthew Broderick.
+In 1998, Hunt won an Academy Award for Best Actress for her role in the movie As Good as It Gets of a waitress and single mother who finds herself falling in love with an obsessive-compulsive romance novelist played by Jack Nicholson.
+After winning the Academy Award, she took time off from movie work to play Viola in Shakespeare's Twelfth Night, at Lincoln Center in New York.
+In 2000, Hunt starred in four films: Dr. T & the Women, with Richard Gere; Pay It Forward, with Kevin Spacey and Haley Joel Osment; What Women Want, with Mel Gibson; and Cast Away, with Tom Hanks.
+In 2003, she returned to Broadway in Yasmina Reza's Life x 3.
 In 2006, Hunt appeared in the ensemble cast film Bobby alongside Demi Moore, Anthony Hopkins, Sharon Stone and William H. Macy.
 In 2011, in the movie Soul Surfer, she played the mother of the Hawaiian-born champion surfer Bethany Hamilton, on whose life the movie was based.

 She owns a production company with Connie Tavel, Hunt/Tavel Productions under Sony Pictures Entertainment.[1]

-Hunt started dating actor Hank Azaria in 1994.
-They married in 1999, and divorced 17 months later.[1]
-She was partnered with producer/writer/director Matthew Carnahan starting in 2001.
-They have a daughter, Makena Lei Gordon Carnahan, born on May 13, 2004.[1][13]
-In August 2017, the couple split after 16 years.[14][15]
+Hunt started dating actor Hank Azaria in 1994 and they married in 1999, only to divorce 17 months later.
+She has been partnered with producer/writer/director Matthew Carnahan since 2001.
+They have a daughter, Makena Lei Gordon Carnahan, born on May 13, 2004.

 Hunt has been recognized extensively in her career.
-In 1998 she won a Golden Globe Award, an Academy Award and an Emmy Award.
-Hunt was nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series seven years in a row, from 1993 through 1999, winning in the last four years.[17]
+In 1998 she won a Golden Globe Award, an Academy Award and an Emmy Award in the same year.
+Hunt was nominated for an Emmy Award for lead actress in a comedy seven years in a row, from 1993 through 1999, winning in the last four years.

 Year | Work | Association | Category | Result |